Beyond Binary Out-of-Distribution Detection: Characterizing Distributional Shifts with Multi-Statistic Diffusion Trajectories: EXPERIMENTS

 \subsection{Image Analysis}

 We empirically corroborate our hypothesis on the usefulness of a multi-statistic design with experiments on ImageNet and CIFAR-10.
 Recall that our central claim is that time-expanded reconstructions, when paired with complementary metrics, provide feature representations that not only achieve competitive unsupervised OOD detection, but also enable better differentiation between distinct types of distributional shift.
 To test this, we compare various common models as well as embeddings derived from single metrics (e.g., MSE alone) against the full multi-statistic embedding that integrates pixel-level, perceptual, structural, and frequency descriptors across time-steps.
+We emphasize that Avg.~AUROC is included to maintain comparability with the standard binary OOD literature, whereas Clust.~Acc. and Sup.~Acc. directly evaluate the finer-grained OOD-type characterization capability that DISC is designed to provide.

-The results in Table~\ref{tab:ood_performance} support our hypothesis.
-In the ImageNet in-distribution setting, a DDPM using only the MSE reconstruction error already matches or exceeds several baselines in Avg AUROC (0.6502 vs.\ 0.6530 for Mahalanobis+ODIN) and delivers notable gains in multi-OOD discrimination (Acc (K-Means) = 0.3275 vs.\ 0.1829; Acc (MLP) = 0.3905 vs.\ 0.1834).
+The results in Table~1 support our hypothesis.
+On ImageNet, a DDPM using only MSE reconstruction error already matches or exceeds several baselines in Avg.~AUROC and provides clear gains in multi-OOD discrimination.
+Extending this to the full DISC embedding yields further improvements across all three evaluation settings, with Avg.~AUROC increasing to 0.7404, K-means accuracy to 0.4776, and supervised MLP accuracy to 0.6203.
+Results on CIFAR-10 show the same overall pattern, with DISC consistently achieving the strongest multi-OOD classification performance.
+Additional ablations on the contribution of the full metric suite and on the role of diffusion timestep subsets are deferred to the Appendix.

-When we extend to the multi-metric embedding in DISC, the expected complementary effects emerge.
-Avg AUROC rises to 0.7404, unsupervised K-Means accuracy to 0.4776, and supervised MLP accuracy to 0.6203.
-These improvements validate our hypothesis.
-By aggregating diverse statistics across noise levels, the feature obtained vector $s_{\rm DDPM}(x)$ achieves robust detection, while also allowing better separation of heterogeneous OOD categories.
-Results on CIFAR-10 further corroborate these findings.
-The same trend holds: DISC consistently achieves the best multi-OOD classification accuracies.